 Chrysalis: Green with reddish hue at both ends of body.
 Proboscis case red beyond wing cases.

-While the Common Roadside-Skipper is one of the most common and widespread skippers in North America, it is not common in Alabama: its southernmost range only extends into the northeast quadrant of our state.
+While the Common Roadside-Skipper is one of the most common and widespread skippers in North America, it is not common in Alabama, currently known only from only a few counties in the upper half of the state.

 A dot on the county map indicates that there is at least one documented record of the species within that county.
 In some cases, a species may be common throughout the county, in others it may be found in only a specific habitat.
 The High Count information shows the highest numbers recorded for this species as well as when and where they occurred.